gaurav-pangam/OctoPrint-TabIframe/README.md

 # OctoPrint-TabIframe

-A simple OctoPrint plugin that allows users to add custom tabs with configurable URLs displayed in iframes.
+A simple OctoPrint plugin that adds a custom tab with an embedded iframe to display any web page within your OctoPrint interface.

 ## Features

-- **Add Custom Tabs**: Create multiple custom tabs with user-defined titles
-- **Configure URLs**: Set any URL for each tab to be displayed in an iframe
-- **Icon Selection**: Choose from a variety of built-in OctoPrint icons for each tab
-- **Easy Management**: Add or remove tabs directly from the plugin settings
-- **Responsive Design**: Tabs adapt to different screen sizes
+- **Single Custom Tab**: Add one iframe tab to your OctoPrint interface
+- **Simple Configuration**: Just 3 fields - Title, URL, and Icon
+- **Refresh Button**: Built-in refresh button to reload the iframe without refreshing the entire page
+- **Responsive**: 600px height iframe that displays your content cleanly
 - **Automatic Saving**: Changes are saved automatically

 ## Installation